 - The balance sheet, profit and loss statement, cash flow statement, and other financial statements must be provided by the company.
-And a statutory auditor must be appointed to audit the report, which is to be filed with the ROC.
+And a statutory auditor must be appointed to audit the report, which is to be filed with the ROC annual filing for company.

 - The ITR of the procedure for registration Section 8 company must be filed by the 30th of September at the end of each assessment year.

 - Within 30 days of the date of the annual general meeting, the financial statement must be filed in the appropriate form (E-FORM AOC-4).